leesaye/project-23-marc-copy/deliverables/D1/planning.md

 Supriya - Backend Developer & Frontend Developer & Prototyping & Notetaking.
 Experience with frontend and backend from CSC309.
 I also learned a bit of JavaScript on my own.
 Experience working with Figma from CSC318.
 I enjoy being organized and keeping track of what is being said during meetings, so I signed up to be a notetaker for the team.

 Arifa - Frontend Developer & Backend Developer & AI & Notetaking.
 Experience with frontend and backend from CSC309.
 Experience with NLP from CSC485 and CSC311.
-I would like to take organized and clear notes to enhance collaboration and understanding of the technical aspects of the project.
+I want to take organized and clear notes to keep track of our meetings.

 Lisa - Backend Developer & DevOps & Project Manager.
 Experience with Postgres and databases from CSC343.
 Internship experience with DevOps/integration tools and quality assurance (unit testing).
 Experience working in SDLC (AGILE) and project management workflow from internship.
 OOP and design skills from CSC207.